mitmedialab/GDPR-Hack-Day/README.md

 # GDPR Hack Day at MIT Media Lab

-Join legal and technology thought leaders to learn about and discuss the General Data Privacy Regulation.
+**Join business, legal and technology thought leaders to learn about and discuss the General Data Privacy Regulation.
+This new European Law provides individuals strong ownership and control of their personal data through powerful new rights and other legal mechanisms.**

+We will hold a joint panel discussion with the “Privacy Information: explanations in algorithmic systems” session of the Data Control: Data Portability & Privacy Information Rights sister event happening at the same time in London, UK.
+We will also review and discuss open source projects and emerging technologies designed to achieve one or more requirements of the GDPR.
+During the second part of the event we will break into smaller groups to pursue more focused discussions and project hacking based on interests of participants.

-* May 24, 2018 from 11:30 AM - 4:30 PM and the [MIT Media Lab, Room 514b](https://www.media.mit.edu/contact/directions.html)
+* May 24, 2018 from 11:30 AM - 4:30 PM
+* At the [MIT Media Lab](https://www.media.mit.edu/contact/directions.html) in Room 514b and adjoining window foyer breakout group space.
 * Event URL: [GDPRHackDay.org](http://gdprhackday.org)

 *To request an invitation reach out to: [http://law.mit.edu/contact](http://law.mit.edu/contact)*